Brdyyy8-0298/Star-PY-OS/README.md

 📦 View on GitHub: https://github.com/Brdyyy8-0298/Star-PY-OS

-🤖 Created by: Cursor AI
+🤖 Created by: Claude 4.5 Sonnet on Google Antigravity!
 💻 Written in: Python
 🔧 Customizable: You can modify all the code or ask an AI to view all features via GitHub!